CMSgov/ab2d-pdp-documentation/docs/proddocs.md

 ## Audience

+You are using this document because you wish to access your organization’s claims data from the production environment.
 At this point, your organization has attested, elected an ADOS, and has received credentials to access production.
-You are receiving/using this document because you wish to access your organization’s claims data from the production environment.

 ## <a name="security_practices"></a>Security Practices